 So early this month, December 2018, I had a partial mastectomy to remove the tumor.
 The pathology report still showed a few remaining cancer

 cells, so I had to have a second surgery a week later.
 Fortunately, the surgeon was satisfied that she got a clear margin that time.
-I will begin radiation treatment shortly after the New Year, and will be on a chemo pill for about 5 years after that.
+I will begin radiation treatment shortly after the New Year, and will be on a hormone suppressant pill for the next 5 years after.
 But as I said, my chances of survival are excellent, and I am so grateful.

 Many people wonder why God allows some people to be healed, but not others.
 Why do some get cancer and survive, while others die?
 We cannot possibly know the answer to questions like that; we aren't God, and cannot know His thoughts or purposes.
 But here's the important thing to understand.
 Any healing we receive here on earth is only temporary, anyway.
 Even if God heals me of this cancer here on earth, I am going to die sooner or later anyway.
 So are you.
 The mortality rate on this old earth is 100% - unless Jesus returns first, we are all going to die.
 Some earlier, some later, some easier, some harder, but all of us are going to die.